 Hey hey, ho ho, discrimination has got to go.
 What do we want?
 Equality.
 When do we want it?
 Now.

-We at Ivy Coach have been shouting from our college admissions soap box for years and years how all highly selective colleges discriminate against Asian American applicants in particular in these very kinds of ways.
+We at Ivy Coach have been shouting from atop our college admissions soapbox for years and years how all highly selective colleges discriminate against Asian American applicants in particular in these very kinds of ways.
 While Princeton is being singled out in this federal probe, the university is certainly not alone.
 Not even close.
 And we firmly believe that Asian Americans deserve better in highly selective college admissions.
-Until we see this kind of change, until we see an end to Asian American discrimination in admissions practices, we’ll continue to shout it from our soap box at the top of our lungs.
+Until we see this kind of change, until we see an end to Asian American discrimination in admissions practices, we’ll continue to speak about it vocally from atop our soapbox.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.